| Official

 the largest percentage of the vote.
 These local elections marked the emergence

+of RP as a political force.
 In the September 1995 party convention, Deniz Baykal was elected

 CHP party leader.
 Baykal and Ciller failed to conclude an agreement to continue